jolson615/scoreboard/README.md

 * Store the scores more efficiently - an array or an object could both make the processes of changing scores and identifying a high score and a current winner a lot easier.
 * Modify the game to work for 4-10 players.
 * Add a reset button.
+  > Think about how your reset button will work.
+Will it reset the app back to two players with scores of 0? or will it retain the number of players and reset all scores to 0?
 * Add an "add player" and a "remove player" button.
+  > Do you want there to be a maximum number of players allowed?